At Churchfields we strive to nurture every child, and provide firm foundations for our children to become confident, independent learners.

 I appreciate the challenges facing schools in the current educational climate and hope to support the Monkton Farleigh and Atworth bases to ensure the children are engaged and inspired in the classroom and reach their full potential.

-I have worked in a number of schools and taught every primary age group from nursery to year six, and my previous roles have included leading a number of curriculum areas, Key Stages as well as Deputy Headship.
+I have had the enormous privilege of being the headteacher at Churchfields since 2014.
+I have worked in a number of schools and taught every primary age group from nursery to year six, and my previous roles have included leading a number of curriculum areas, Key Stages as well as deputy headship.

-I have also served as a Governor in three schools for a total period of 15 years, so I’m fully aware that the relationship between the Governing Body and Headteacher is pivotal for ensuring the ongoing success of any school.
-This takes the form of the Governing Body being a ‘critical friend’ to support yet challenge me, and ensure Churchfields provides the best possible education for its pupils.
+I have also served as a governor in three schools for a total period of eighteen years so am fully aware that the relationship between the governing body and headteacher is pivotal for ensuring the ongoing success of any school.
+This takes the form of the governing body being a ‘critical friend’ to support yet challenge me and other senior staff, and ensure Churchfields provides the best possible education for our pupils.